New for 2023 - office hours on Thursdays from 10-2

 If your property increases or decreases in value, you will receive an interim tax bill to cover the period that the change in value was effective.
 Your property may increase in value if you added an addition, pool, fireplace, central air, deck, or other renovation or alteration.
 Your property may decrease in value due to fire, water damage, exemption, assessment appeal, etc. If you receive an interim bill, you may send it to your mortgage company or you may pay it directly and notify your mortgage company that your taxes increased.

 Yes, you can your use bank's bill pay service although it is not recommended.
 Your bank's bill pay service prints out a physical check and mails it to me the same way you would.
-The difference is, you do not have control over when it leaves the bank's hands.
+The difference is, you do not have control over when it leaves the bank's hands and these payments come without postmarks.
 If you are close to a deadline you run the risk of the bank's processing time being longer than anticipated and missing the deadline.

 Unfortunately, no. Once you begin the installment plan you forfeit the ability to take the 2% discount.